Terminalia catappa: Description

+The fruit is a drupe 5–7 cm long and 3–5.5 cm broad containing a single seed; it is green at first, then yellows and finally turns to red when ripe.
+The entire fruit is corky and light so it can be dispersed by water, but it can also be spread by bats that eat them.
+When the seed germinates, it unfolds the largest pair of foliar (leafy) cotyledons of any plant, up to 8.5 cm wide by up to 3.5 cm long.

 Distribution and habitat

 The tree has been spread widely by humans, so the native range is uncertain.
 It has long been naturalised in a broad belt extending from Africa to northern Australia and New Guinea through southeast Asia and Micronesia into the Indian subcontinent.
 More recently, the plant has been introduced to parts of the Americas.
 Until the mid-20th century, the tree had been used extensively in Brazilian urban landscaping, since being a rare case tropical deciduous, their fallen leaves would give a "European" flair to the street.
 This practice is currently abolished, and the "amendoeiras" are being replaced by native, evergreen trees.

 Cultivation and uses

 T. catappa is widely grown in tropical regions of the world as an ornamental tree, grown for the deep shade its large leaves provide.
 The fruit is edible, tasting slightly acidic.
-The seeds are edible raw or cooked when ripe and the source of its 'almond' common names, but are small and difficult to extract.
+When ripe, the seeds are edible raw or cooked and are the source of its 'almond' common names, but are small and difficult to extract.

 The wood is red and solid, and has high water resistance; it has been used in Polynesia for making canoes.
 In Tamil, almond is known as nattuvadumai.

-The leaves contain several flavonoids (such as kaempferol or quercetin), several tannins (such as punicalin, punicalagin or tercatin), saponines and phytosterols.
+The leaves contain several flavonoids (such as kaempferol or quercetin), several tannins (such as punicalin, punicalagin or tercatin), saponins and phytosterols.
 Due to this chemical richness, the leaves (and the bark) are used in different herbal medicines for various purposes.
 For instance in Taiwan, fallen leaves are used as an herb to treat liver diseases.
 In Suriname, an herbal tea made from the leaves has been prescribed against dysentery and diarrhea.
 The leaves may contain agents for prevention of cancers (although they have no demonstrated anticarcinogenic properties) and antioxidants, as well as anticlastogenic characteristics.
 Extracts of T. catappa have shown activity against Plasmodium falciparum chloroquine (CQ)-resistant (FcB1) and CQ-sensitive (HB3) strains.

 Keeping the leaves in an aquarium may lower the pH and heavy-metal content of the water.
 It has been used in this way by fish breeders for many years, and is active against some parasites and bacterial pathogens.
 It is also believed to help prevent fungus forming on the eggs of the fish.
+While common in hobby fishkeeping, this use of catappa leaves is not employed in commercial aquaculture.